If you have a question that’s not answered here, contact Rachelle here and I’ll do my best to answer your question.

 What supplies will I need?

-You’ll receive a shopping list the Thursday before the challenge starts.
+You’ll receive a shopping list before the challenge starts.
 You’ll be surprised to find that many of the supplies are already in your home and I’ve intentionally curated activities that are low cost.
 If you join late, just jump in and join us when you start.

 Will this work be frame-worthy?